2kvtmpztc9-lab/grappa-no-excl/README.md

 > **Note:** This is **not** an official GraPPA release.
 It is a **community extension** built **on top of** the original [GraPPA](https://github.com/graeter-group/grappa) codebase by the Gräter Group.
 This repository contains only the **modified and added files** needed to reproduce our experiments.
 The original GraPPA code is **not** included here — you need to install it separately.

+## Why are there still exclusions in the MD system?

+This is a subtle point.
+The model is trained **without** exclusions — it sees the full QM energy, including the contribution of 1-2 and 1-3 pairs, which are damped but not zeroed out.
+The predicted `q, σ, ε` for these pairs contribute a small but non-zero amount to the total energy.

+For **MD**, we face a different problem: we need to compute **forces**, and forces require a different algorithm than the training-time energy evaluation.
+Specifically, we use **Particle Mesh Ewald (PME)** for the long-range Coulomb interaction, because without it the long-range electrostatics in a periodic system do not converge (we saw this directly: the system crashes within 5 ps).

+PME, however, cannot handle pairs at very short distances (1-2 Å), because the charge grid used by PME cannot resolve them.
+OpenMM therefore **requires** that any `NonbondedForce` with PME has explicit exceptions for such pairs.
+There is no way around this within OpenMM's standard forces.

+So we do the following:

+1. **Coulomb** via `NonbondedForce` with PME, **with exceptions for 1-2 and 1-3**.
+2. **LJ** via `CustomNonbondedForce` with damping, **with the same exceptions**.
+3. **For 1-4 and beyond**, our learned `q, σ, ε` are used directly (no scaling, unlike AMBER's 0.5 factor).

+The **cost** of these exceptions is small: the damping function `f_damp(r) = 1/(1+exp(-α(r/r0−1)))` is already nearly zero for `r ≈ 1 Å` (`f_damp ≈ 1.6e-6`), so the 1-2 LJ contribution is negligible.
+For 1-3 pairs (`r ≈ 2 Å`), `f_damp ≈ 1.3e-3`, also small.
+The Coulomb contribution for 1-3
+is the largest term we drop, and it is the main reason we cannot remove these exceptions entirely without further research.

+We are actively working on **learned Coulomb damping** (`α_coul`, `r0_coul`) to address this.
+The idea is to make the damping itself per-atom, so that it can compensate for the missing Coulomb at short distances.
+So far this has not been stable during training (loss explodes), but it remains the most promising direction.
 ## Why we built this

 The original GraPPA is a Δ-learning framework: it predicts **bonded** parameters, while **nonbonded** interactions (`q`, `σ`, `ε`) and **exclusions** are taken from a classical force field (amber99, charmm36, openff, etc.).
 This works well for many applications, but it creates a systematic problem in **QM/MM** setups.